Skip to main content

 2

-* HST Rebate Eligible | Direct Builder Offering * The final 1 bedroom Penthouse at Brunswick Lofts!
-A bright and modern corner Penthouse with private terrace in the trees in a rare boutique building in the heart of the Annex.
-This sun-filled and stylish suite offers a generous floorplan of almost 1,100 square feet, in a just-completed heritage conversion of only seven suites.
-Spanning two levels, this west Penthouse features a private entry with foyer and offers exceptional volume, tremendous attention to modern details and a one-of-a-kind roofline that creates a unique double-height living room flooded with natural light.
-A custom kitchen with white oak cabinetry, natural stone surfaces, integrated Miele appliances, gas cooktop, oversized island with wine fridge perfect for avid chefs and great entertaining.
-Upstairs, the quiet primary suite features tailored built-ins and a bright ensuite with soaker tub and shower.
+** Builder Sale | HST Rebate Eligible ** A bright and modern corner Penthouse with private south terrace at this award-winning boutique development in the Annex.
+This stylish and sun-filled suite offers a generous floorplan of almost 1,100 square feet inside, with soaring ceilings and impeccable finishes.
+Spanning two levels, this west Penthouse features a private entry foyer, custom kitchen with stone counters and white oak cabinetry, integrated Miele appliances, gas cooktop, an oversized island with wine fridge, hardwood throughout and a distinctive roofline creating a remarkable volume of space.
+Upstairs, a quiet primary suite featuring tailored built-ins and a bright ensuite bathroom with soaker tub and shower.
 Main floor powder room, great storage and the warmth and elegance of loft living.
 Parking by street permit, and steps to Bloor, Harbord Village, U of T and transit.
 Heritage architecture and contemporary craftsmanship in an outstanding location.
-HST included, and full Tarion warranty.
+HST included in listed sales price, and full Tarion warranty.
 More details

 Listed by RIGHT AT HOME REALTY